 The Opera House

 From afar, the Palau appears to be floating mid-air due to the foundational support that sustains the futuristic feather-shaped silhouette.
-The glass and white exterior surrounded by a serene open water pool creates a striking presence when one approaches the Palau, foreshadowing the grand musicality waiting within.
+The white glass exterior surrounded by a serene open water pool creates a striking presence when one approaches the Palau, foreshadowing the grand musicality waiting within.

 The Opera Experience